Happy Tuesday, guys!

 To me, that’s not living, and while I agree with doing what you can to live your fullest, healthiest life, I also believe in living that life.
 What’s the point in living to 100 if you miss out on all the fun?

-So, while I try to eat plant based the majority of the time, I do NOT do this 7 days a week because I believe in balance, and truthfully, I just love food too much to give up the occasional cheeseburger.
+So, while I try to eat plant based more than I eat meat, I do NOT do this 7 days a week because I believe in balance, and truthfully, I just love food too much to give up the occasional cheeseburger.

 What works for me: